mithril-security/blindai-preview/README.md

 <!-- USAGE EXAMPLES -->
 ## 🔆 Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+You can go try out our [Quick tour](LIEN) in the documentation to discover BlindAI with a hands-on example using [COVID-Net](https://github.com/lindawangg/COVID-Net).

+But here’s a taste of what using BlindAI could look like 🍒

+PUT ONE EXAMPLE (ALSO SOME LINE FROM QUICK TOUR I GUESS)

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation]([https://example.com](https://blindai.mithrilsecurity.io/en/latest/))_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>